How to Launch a Loyalty Program (Even If You're a Team of One)

 • Predictable returning customers make revenue more stable

 For solo operators, a loyalty program isn't a nice-to-have—it's a survival tool.
 It transforms one-time buyers into repeat customers, and repeat customers into advocates.
+In a market where consumer spending is increasingly cautious, customer loyalty matters more than ever for businesses without the safety net of a large marketing budget or diversified revenue streams.

 The key is building one that doesn't add to your workload.